refractionPOINT/lce_doc/docs/codelab_dr.md

 Most operators will use a `path` and a `value`.
 The general convention is that the `path` describes how to get to a value we want to compare within the event.
-So `event/FILE_PATH` says "starting in the `event` then get the `FILE_PATH`".
+So `event/FILE_PATH` says "starting in the `event` then get the `FILE_PATH`.
 The `value` generally represents a value we want to compare to the element found in the `path`, how we compare depends on the operator.

 ```